 The US Institute of Medicine’s Food and Nutrition Board set the tolerable upper intake level for magnesium supplementation at 350 mg/day, but higher levels are often required to induce a therapeutic benefit.
 Some researchers recommend 600-800 mg/day or more for people with major depression.
 (If you’re taking medication, work with your licensed medical professional before introducing new supplements.)
 But it’s worth noting that you should spread your magnesium intake out throughout the day.
 Unabsorbed magnesium may invite water from nearby tissues into the intestine or colon, causing diarrhea.
 Save yourself the trouble.

 My final advice?
-I’d recommend most people get 500-600 mg each day, through a magnesium-rich whole foods diet first and foremost.
+I’d recommend most people get 400–600 mg each day, through a magnesium-rich whole foods diet first and foremost, then closing the gap with a quality magnesium malate supplement.
 Since blood tests won’t tell you if you’re in the optimal range here, the best way to do this is with a dietary analysis.
 Track your diet with Cronometer or another app of your choice to lock in what you’re eating, and then supplement as needed.
 60 mg of magnesium was one of three essential minerals we decided to include in LMNT, our science-backed electrolyte drink mix—so if diet alone won’t cut it, that could help you cross the finish line.

 Magnesium may not help everyone’s anxiety or depression, but considering the degree to which these can downright demolish quality of life, it’s hard to make a case against giving this a try.
 Your body will only thank you for getting your magnesium handled.